Defensive computing

-Defensive computing is a form of practice for computer users to help reduce the risk of computing problems, by avoiding dangerous computing practices.
-The primary goal of this method of computing is to be able to anticipate and prepare for potentially problematic situations prior to their occurrence, despite any adverse conditions of a computer system or any mistakes made by other users.
+Defensive computing is a set of practices that computer users can use to reduce their risk of computer security problems.
+The goal of this method of computing is to anticipate and prepare for potentially problematic situations prior to their occurrence, despite any adverse conditions of a computer system or any mistakes made by other users.
 This can be achieved through adherence to a variety of general guidelines, as well as the practice of specific computing techniques.
+Defensive computing includes protecting information privacy.
+Both defensive computing and cybersecurity awareness are approaches that individual computer users can use to reduce risks.